chef/chef-web-docs/content/roles.md

 </tbody>
 </table>

-A Ruby DSL file for each role must exist in the `roles/` subdirectory of the chef-repo.
+Each role must be saved as a ruby file the `roles/` subdirectory of the chef-repo.
 (If the repository does not have this subdirectory, then create it using knife.)
 Each Ruby file should have the .rb suffix.
-The complete roles Ruby DSL has the following syntax:
+A complete role has the following syntax:

 ```javascript
 name "role_name"